patriciamcphee/aboutme/_docs/quick-start-mobile-sdk-android.md

 You can now do any of the following:

 -   [Configure push notifications]().
-    Push and local notifications are a key factor that makes the experience better for consumers - they never have to stay in your app or keep the window open as they will get a proactive notification as soon as a reply or notice is available.
+    Push and local notifications are a key factor that makes the experience better for consumers.
+They never have to stay in your app or keep the window open as they'll get a proactive notification as soon as a reply or notice is available.

 -   [Enable features in your AndroidManifest.xml file]().
-    If you had your account team or support enable vibrate on new message, photo sharing, or audio messaging, you must add these features to your app's AndroidManifest.xml file.
+    If your account team or support enabled vibrate on new message, photo sharing, or audio messaging, you must add these features to your app's AndroidManifest.xml file.